Da Vinci bridge design reveals brilliant ancient engineering secret

 The structure starts to interlock naturally.
 Each piece presses against another, creating a chain of support.
 What makes it fascinating is that the bridge does not rely on fixed connections.
 Instead, it depends entirely on balance and friction.

-It feels counterintuitive at first.
+It feels illogical at first.
 Most structures weaken under stress.
 This one does the opposite.

 Da Vinci bridge design shows perfect balance of forces